stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ### Test with pytest

-The [pytest](http://pytest.org) package has superceded _nose_ as the most popular testing system for Python.
+Use [pytest](http://pytest.org) for testing.
+It has has superceded _nose_ as the most popular testing system for Python.
 Use the _unittest_ module in the standard library for situations where you cannot add pytest to the project.